1wheel/roadtolarissa/source/_posts/2019-07-21-scan-sorted.md

 There's no initialization time and checking the distance of a million points takes about [15 ms](https://bl.ocks.org/1wheel/da6c526602c05a5a77390620a6be3040)—good enough for a tooltip.

 If you’re doing additional compution, like running an animation or calculating some value, something faster would be handy to avoid dropping frames.
-Precomputing the voronoi diagram could avoid intensive client side computation, but I’m not sure how you'd compactly serialize the data structure.
+Precomputing the voronoi diagram could avoid intensive client side computation, but I’m not sure how you'd compactly serialize the data structure (update: Vladimir Agafonkin’s [flatbrush](https://github.com/mourner/flatbush) uses an array buffer for the index.
+It also handles rectangles, indexing a million in less than 300 ms!).

 Robert Monfera [suggested](https://twitter.com/monfera/status/1150784849206267906) a simple precomputation: sort the data along the x-axis.